PLK2/Security-Atlas/01-Initial-Setup.md

 ## Graph View
-Now comes the fun part: being able to visually see the linkages of ownership and dependencies within your network.
-For clarity, you can color code the nodes.
+Now comes the fun part: being able to visually see the linkages of ownerships, backups, and attributes within your network.
+This is a visual, interactive atlas that you can use to assess the robustness of your network.
+For clarity, you can color code the nodes based on object type.

-See case studies below:
+Let's dig in further with some case studies:

 - [02 Bitcoin Single-Signature Wallet](02-Case-Study-Bitcoin-Singlesig.md)
 - [03 Bitcoin Multi-Sig Wallet](03-Case-Study-Bitcoin-Multisig.md)